CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex9-birthyear-output.png)

+   >**Note**: You may not see the same suggestions as shown in the screenshot; exact suggestions may vary.

 1. Type the below comments to convert the BMI column up to two decimal values, Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion, continue to repeat this process until a suggestion is provided and click on **Run** button to execute the cell.

    ```